-Readers will notice that our compensation methods and their results have remained essentially the same during the past several years, so this Compensation Discussion & Analysis ("CD&A") is again very similar to the prior year's CD&A. This CD&A should be read in conjunction with the compensation tables contained elsewhere in this proxy statement.
-References to our "named executive officers" in this CD&A are to the same persons set forth in the compensation tables.
+Because our compensation methods and their results have remained essentially the same during the past several years, this Compensation Discussion & Analysis ("CD&A"), which is submitted by the Compensation Committee of the Company's Board of Directors (the "Committee"), is again substantially similar to the prior year's CD&A. This CD&A should be read in conjunction with the compensation tables contained elsewhere in this proxy statement.
+References to our "named executive officers" in this CD&A are to the persons set forth in the compensation tables.

-Our shareholders adopted a three year interval for "management say on pay" review.
-Accordingly, our shareholders last voted on the matter at our Annual Meeting in 2014 and approved, on an advisory basis, the compensation of our named executive officers.
+Our shareholders adopted an annual interval for "management say on pay" review.
+Accordingly, our shareholders last voted on the matter at our Annual Meeting in 2018 and approved, on an advisory basis, the compensation of our named executive officers.
 Our existing compensation policies and decisions are consonant with our compensation philosophy and objectives discussed below and align the interests of our named executive officers with the Company's short and long term goals.

-Compensation Objectives
+Compensation Background Data

+Substantial Growth

+For nearly three decades, the Committee has applied the same deliberate and consistent principles which have succeeded in retaining and incentivizing our management over a long period of time.
+Accordingly, when setting compensation, the Committee considers the following key facts:

-The Compensation Committee of the Board of Directors (the "Committee") has, for more than two decades, essentially applied the same principles which have seen the Company experience compound annual growth in Total Shareholder Return1 of 22% from 1990 through December 31, 2016.
-Further, from fiscal 1990 through fiscal 2016, the Company experienced 16% and 18% compound annual growth in the Company's net sales and net income, respectively.
-The Committee believes our compensation philosophy's deliberate consistency and its application through many years have succeeded in retaining and incentivizing our management over a long period of time.
-The following four pages display the net sales and net income growth for the past twenty-six years and the Total Shareholder Return which investors who held HEICO shares would have experienced over the past three years and the past twenty-six years (which includes the time since current management took office).
+- HEICO achieved compound annual growth in Total Shareholder Return(1) of 23% from 1990 through October 31, 2018 - HEICO achieved 19% compound annual net income growth from fiscal 1990 through fiscal 2018 - HEICO achieved 16% compound annual sales growth from fiscal 1990 through fiscal 2018 - HEICO achieved 21% compound annual cash flow from operations growth from fiscal 1990 through fiscal 2018

+The following four pages display the net sales and net income growth for the past twenty-eight years and the Total Shareholder Return which investors who held HEICO shares would have experienced over the past three years and the past twenty-eight years (which includes the time since current management took office).